This is the logo for the 106th website.

 Dear Sam

 Had by-pass surgery.
 Doing OK now.
 Retired from Citicorp Bank.
 Just had my 71st Birthday.
-Would the to see more in THE CUB about 592nd Service Battery.
+Would like to see more in THE CUB about 592nd Service Battery.

 Dear Sam: